jamesmianjia/jamesmianjia.github.io/_pages/presentations.md

 -----

 * Invited Talks: NCA Doctoral Honors Seminar, Renmin University of China, Shanghai International Studies University, Tsinghua University
-* Guest Lectures: Beihang University, Beijing University of Technology, Jiangsu University of Technology, University of International Business and Economics, University of Texas at Austin
+* Guest Lectures: Beihang University, Beijing University of Technology, Jiangsu University of Technology, The University of Texas at Austin, University of International Business and Economics